JakubZojdzik/jakubzojdzik.github.io/content/posts/debug-for-c++.md

 The `#ifdef LOCAL` directive is true, when the `-DLOCAL` flag is present during compliation.
 This ensures that if I leave debug function calls in the code I submit, its declaration will be empty on the judging server, preventing compilation errors.

+You may want to customize this file according to your habits and preferences.
 Check the full file template [here](https://github.com/JakubZojdzik/debug/blob/master/main.cpp).

 ## Script for pasting template

 It would be annoying to manually paste this template into new files.
-That's why I wrote a sshort bash cript to automate the process and make it easier:
+That's why I have written a short bash script to automate it:

 ```bash
 #!/bin/bash